powsybl/.github/BRANCHING_RELEASE_STRATEGY.md

 For the sake of the demonstration, the repository to be released will be called `powsybl-repo` below.

-Start by being up to date to your `main` branch:
+Start by updating your main branch to the latest version:
 ```shell
 $ cd powsybl-repo
 $ git checkout main